 Athletes exit the parking lot to a Left turn heading up towards the parking information and camping area.
 From that point a fast sweeping rolling downhill to the back of the park and back.

 The aid station will be located right in front of the transition area, as you make the turnaround at that point and head back up to the park.

 Aid Station Powerman distance athletes only, You will hit this 3 times on the bike.
 Water, Lemon-lime Gatorade Endurance Formula will be available.

 Mountain Bike - 25k

 The mountain bike course features the parks widely used competitive long loop.
 This has been used for countless mountain bike races over the years.
 A great course with a pretty balances mixture of everything from single track to fast descents and short challenging climbs.
 Fast flat sections with short rolling rises will keep you excited and focused.
-This is a 7.7 mile loop, Sprint 1 loop, Short 2 loops.
+This is a 7.7 mile loop, Short 2 loops.